 Tips & Tricks — 1176 Classic Limiter Collection

-In this article, we’ll share some helpful tips and tricks for getting started with the 1176 Classic Limiter Plug-In Collection for UAD-2 (available as part of UAD software v.6.2).
+In this article, we’ll share some helpful tips and tricks for getting started with the 1176 Classic Limiter Plug-In Collection for UAD-2.
 As always, be sure to read the UAD User Manual to get the full rundown on these plug-ins.

 The 1176 Classic Limiter Collection plug-ins are meticulous emulations of three distinct 1176 hardware units in all regards — including their control responses and interactions.
 Therefore, each 1176 plug-in emulation has unique characteristics for gain, threshold, compression knee, distortion onset, and “sweet spots.”
 Note that as a result of UA’s 100% faithful modeling, setting the Attack, Release, and Ratio controls to the same positions on the different 1176 plug-ins may yield different results.
 But hey, that’s why you want three!
 This is also true for the Input and Output controls — the same knob positions on one 1176 could produce dramatically louder (or softer) levels or distortion characteristics on another, for example.